-These four facts about Jesus are relatively uncontroversial even by the most skeptical New Testament scholars as far as their historicity.
+These four claims about Jesus are relatively uncontroversial even by the most skeptical New Testament scholars as far as their historicity.
 And by most I mean more recent studies show around 75% or more of New Testament critical scholars, not just evangelicals.
 (1)

 1. Jesus was buried in a tomb by Joseph of Arimathea.

 All four gospels mention Jesus being buried by a man named Joseph of Arimathea (Matt 27: 57-61, Mark 15: 42-47, Luke 23: 50-56, and John 19: 38-42).
 (KJV) In some Gospels he is referred to as a rich man, an honorable counselor, even a disciple of Jesus.
 The fact he is spoken of being a member of the Sanhedrin makes it extremely unlikely this claim is a Christian invention.